-The purpose of unemployment benefits is to compensate individuals who are out of work through no fault of their own.
-The money for unemployment compensation comes from a special tax on employers.
-You, as an employee, do not pay into this fund, and no money is deducted from your wages to cover you for unemployment.
+The purpose of unemployment insurance benefits is to compensate individuals who lose their jobs through no fault of their own.
+The money for unemployment benefits comes from a special tax on employers.
+You, as an employee, do not pay into this fund — no money is deducted from your wages to cover you for unemployment.

-Once you have established that you have enough wages for a claim, the Employment Department will look at other eligibility factors.
+Once you have shown that you have earned enough wages to qualify for benefits, the Employment Department will look at other factors to decide if you are eligible.
 When you file your claim, a notice may be sent to your employer to verify the reason you are unemployed.
-If you were laid off because of a lack of work, and you meet all other eligibility requirements, you will most likely be entitled to benefits.
-However, if you quit your job or were fired, the Employment Department may conduct a further investigation to determine if you are disqualified from receiving benefits.
-Unemployment benefits will be denied if you were fired for misconduct or quit work without a good cause.
+If you were laid off because of a lack of work, and you meet all other eligibility requirements, you will most likely be entitled to receive benefits.
+However, if you quit your job or were discharged, the Employment Department may investigate further to determine if you might be disqualified from receiving benefits.
+You will be disqualified, and your unemployment benefits will be denied, if you were discharged for misconduct

 What is “good cause” for quitting?